Samsung's portable SSD X5 drives fast and rocks race car red

 Are you a professional working with large multimedia files?
 Or an impatient amateur willing to pay money for time?

 Behold Samsung's latest storage gadget, the X5 portable external solid state drive.
-Boasting boosted Thunderbolt 3 connectivity, the company says the X5 can achieve read speeds up to 2,800 MB/s.
+Boasting boosted Thunderbolt 3 connectivity, the company says the X5 can achieve read speeds up to 2,800 megabytes per second (MBps).
 That's up to 5.2 times faster than SATA portable drives and 25.5 faster than standard 1TB HDDs, according to Samsung.

 The downside?
 It requires a Mac or PC with a Thunderbolt 3-compatible port for use; it's not backward-compatible with older computers.
 According to one early review, "If you try to plug it into a regular USB port that doesn't support Thunderbolt 3 it simply won't power on."